Evidence layer·Retrieval

 - patent or raw records when present in the local data layer

 The index stores text, metadata, and embeddings in a local SQLite file.
+Sequence-like queries are rejected at the boundary — peptide and protein sequence comparison belongs to the ESM-2 sequence layer, not the text retrieval layer.

 data/cache/evidence_index.sqlite